-CVS Health considers a maximum of 35 fractions for members who have undergone surgery and getting chemotherapy with definitive intent as medically necessary.
-CVS Health considers a maximum of 68 fractions for members who have not had surgery or chemo with BID with definitive intent as medically necessary.
-CVS Health considers a maximum of 37 fractions for members who have not had surgery and are receiving chemotherapy as medically necessary.
+CVS Health considers a maximum of 37 fractions for members who have undergone surgery and are receiving chemotherapy with definitive intent as medically necessary.
+CVS Health considers a maximum of 68 fractions with BID dosing for members who have not had surgery or chemotherapy with definitive intent as medically necessary.
 CVS Health considers a maximum of 20 fractions with palliative intent as medically necessary.